Azure/azure-powershell/src/StreamAnalytics/docs/Remove-AzStreamAnalyticsJob.md

   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[SubscriptionId <String>]`: The ID of the target subscription.
   - `[TransformationName <String>]`: The name of the transformation.

-STARTJOBPARAMETER <IStartStreamingJobParameters>: Parameters supplied to the Start Streaming Job operation.
-  - `[OutputStartMode <OutputStartMode?>]`: Value may be JobStartTime, CustomTime, or LastOutputEventTime to indicate whether the starting point of the output event stream should start whenever the job is started, start at a custom user time stamp specified via the outputStartTime property, or start from the last event output time.
-  - `[OutputStartTime <DateTime?>]`: Value is either an ISO-8601 formatted time stamp that indicates the starting point of the output event stream, or null to indicate that the output event stream will start whenever the streaming job is started.
-This property must have a value if outputStartMode is set to CustomTime.

 ## RELATED LINKS